mbkoltai/ExaStoLog/doc/README.md

-# Exact-stoch-log-mod

-Exact calculation of stationary states + parameter analysis & fitting of stochastic logical models
+# Tutorial for ExaStoLog: Exact calculation of stationary states + parameter analysis & fitting of stochastic logical models

 ## Table of contents